 Whether it's to Wall Street, the corner office, a startup, alternative energy companies, or non-profit organizations, the Cox School of Business at Southern Methodist University is committed to the development of businesswomen who will become the world's leaders.
-SMU Cox chose to highlight the unique opportunities and organizations at Cox that help lend support to female MBA candidates throughout business school.
+In an interview we conducted with them, SMU Cox chose to highlight the unique opportunities and organizations at Cox that help lend support to female MBA candidates throughout business school.

-What is an unique aspect of your MBA program that you could like to highlight?
+What is a unique aspect of the Cox business program you would like to highlight?

 In recent years, the number of women in the Cox Full-Time MBA program has increased 15%.
 Our commitment to enrolling and supporting amazing MBA women is a lasting initiative for the Cox School of Business.